The Welcome Scroll was launched at

-The Scroll went on display at the Immigration Museum in June, before travelling to Canberra (ACT) and SE NSW – Cooma, Bega, Eurobodalla, Braidwood, Queanbeyan, Bowral, Shellharbour, Wollongong, Goulburn, Yass, Wagga, and then back into Victoria, stopping briefly in Euroa, before heading towards the Gippsland.
+The Scroll went on display at the Immigration Museum in June, before travelling to Canberra (ACT) and SE NSW – Cooma, Bega, Eurobodalla, Braidwood, Queanbeyan, Bowral, with Shellharbour, Wollongong, Goulburn, Yass, and Wagga Wagga to come, then returning to Victoria, stopping briefly in Euroa, before heading towards the Gippsland.
 It will then travel to the Western District.
 Later it will go to SA, Tasmania, WA, NT, and Queensland.